robcarver17/pyargfeeder/README.md

 ### Adding functions

-Let's say you want to call a python function 'wibble' which is in the current module (can be anywhere that python can import from succesfully) and file 'demofunc2.py'.
+Let's say you want to call a python function 'wibble' which is in the module fubar.thingy (can be anywhere that python can import from succesfully).
 There are no restrictions on wibble, but it should have a doc string (ideally).
 It can have no arguments, or any number of named arguments with defaults, and positional arguments without defaults.
+Arguments can also have annotated types, or not.

 ```
-def wibble(arg1, arg2, arg3="test", arg4=16.9):
+def wibble(arg1, arg2: int, arg3="test", arg4=16.9):
     """
     This is a docstring
     """